“Look for the Helpers”: A Guide to Public Service Careers

 Do you want to be the kind of person Mr. Rogers was talking about?
 If so, consider a career in public service.

-In this guide, you’ll read about the ins and outs of public service, whether you should consider a career in it, and what personality traits public servants should have.
+In this guide, you’ll read about the ins and outs of public service, whether you should consider a career in this field, and what personality traits public servants should have.
 You can then find a list of public service careers for those who have backgrounds in social work, psychology, and related fields.

 What is Public Service?